Zuellig Pharma And Substipharm Biologics Partner To Expand Access To IMOJEV® Vaccine For Japanese Encephalitis Across Asia

-(MENAFN- Media OutReach Newswire) New commercialisation agreement builds on existing partnership with Zuellig Pharma SINGAPORE - Media OutReach Newswire - 16 January 2024 - Zuellig Pharma, a leading healthcare solutions company in Asia, has announced its commercialisation partnership with pharmaceutical company Substipharm Biologics, to expand access of the IMOJEV® Japanese encephalitis vaccine across nine markets in Asia, including Brunei, Cambodia, Hong Kong, Malaysia, Myanmar, Philippines, Singapore, Taiwan and Vietnam.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 16 January 2024 - Zuellig Pharma, a leading healthcare solutions company in Asia, has announced its commercialisation partnership with pharmaceutical company Substipharm Biologics, to expand access of the IMOJEV® Japanese encephalitis vaccine across nine markets in Asia, including Brunei, Cambodia, Hong Kong, Malaysia, Myanmar, Philippines, Singapore, Taiwan and Vietnam.

 Japanese Encephalitis (JE) is transmitted with mosquitoes and causes inflammation in the brain and is the leading cause of vaccine-preventable encephalitis in Asia.
 The disease currently has no treatment except for the preventative protection provided by the JE vaccine such as IMOJEV®.